klukaszek/Mini-Grid-3050/README.md

 # Mini-Grid
 "Mini Grid" computer task management system (server) written in Bash.

+## Final Grade
+92/100, -8 because tests did not indicate pass/fail, TA had to reference report to see if the tests ran as intended.

+## Overview

 This project could easily be repurposed using sockets instead of FIFOs to have an actual practical application across different systems.

 The main system must have `server.sh` running, and any other system (in this case it's another shell) has to make sure `jobSubmit.sh` is running.